 85% reduced their food waste by half in eight weeks

-Food waste is a major environmental problem, with Norwegian households accounting for over 40%.
-Matvett wanted to test behavioral science and nudging to create lasting changes in people's food-wasting habits.
+Food waste is a major environmental problem, and in Norway, households are accounting for approximately 40% of all edible food that is thrown away.
+Together with Matvett, we behavioral science and nudging to create lasting changes in people's food-wasting habits.

 Results